 Restricted (Flight Test only) NQE

-It should be noted that the courses do not necessarily teach you how to fly a SUA, so you will need to clarify this before signing up.
+It should be noted that the courses do not necessarily teach you how to fly a drone, so you will need to clarify this before signing up.
 If not offered then you will need to find a consultancy service or flight school that can.
 The PfCO will allow you to fly within the confines of the Air Navigation Order, details of which are outlined on the Regulations page

 In most cases, to operate successfully commercially you will need to be able to operate in congested areas.
 However, the CAA wishes to see a far greater emphasis on safety than that offered in passing the process outlined above in order for you to do so.
 Enter the safety case.
 This looks at not just your improved operational procedures and safety management system but also looks in depth at pilot competence and also the safety of your aircraft.
 Unless you have evidence to prove you have prior experience or have a proven track record as a PfCO holder then getting a safety case approved could be difficult.